 Imagine that you were trying to fill a job role and one of the candidates made inappropriate comments, or was argumentative, or maybe they crossed the line.
 Would you still go ahead and hire them or bring them in for another interview?

-There is no one person having more ‘power’ and deciding votes than the other–you are both free to walk away at any time.
-It is a discovery phase where after getting an initial impression that has prompted curiosity and possible attraction, you get a sense, not just of how they stack up in real life, but also how you are around him/her.
+No one person is having more ‘power’ and deciding votes than the other; you are both free to walk away at any time.
+It is a discovery phase.
+After an initial impression triggered curiosity and possibly attraction, you get a sense, not just of how they stack up in real life, but also how you are around him/her.
 It’s like, Who am I with this person?
-Am I more or who I am or less of it?
+Am I more of who I am or less?
 Am I genuinely happy and present or am I in a state of anxiety and if so, why?

 You do know that you don’t need to delay happiness until you meet somebody who can ‘give’ it to you, right?

-If you treat dates as if they’re auditions, I hate to break it to you, but they’re now your boss or certainly your future boss.
+If you treat dates as if they’re auditions, I hate to break it to you, but they’re now your boss.
+Or certainly your future one!
 That’s concerning when you either don’t know them yet, haven’t met them, or have but know that you don’t share similar core values.

-It’s important to acknowledge that the way an auditionee conducts themselves is entirely different to someone who knows that they are choosing too–that they are a separate, worthwhile individual who had a life worth living before this person entered their radar and will still have a life worth living if it turns out that they’re not The One Forever and Ever Amen.
+It’s crucial to acknowledge that the way an auditionee conducts themselves is entirely different from someone whos’ aware of choosing.
+The latter knows that they are a separate, worthwhile individual who had a life worth living before this person entered their radar and will still have a life worth living if it turns out that they’re not The One Forever and Ever Amen.

 It pains me to see people selling themselves off cheaply.
 It’s like, “Please let this person be even a little bit decent so that I never have to go on a date again or be alone”.
 It’s damn lonely in a relationship that isn’t mutual or where you’ve settled for crumbs because don’t get things twisted:

-1) Why do I think I’m different to people who do go on to have relationships?, and
+1) Why do I think I’m different to people who do go on to have mutually fulfilling healthy relationships?

 2) What stops me from either cutting and running as soon as it becomes evident that they’re not great partnership material, or from ensuring that I screen with greater due diligence and stay grounded?